opencv/opencv/modules/gpu/doc/image_filtering.rst

 .. ocv:function:: Ptr<BaseFilter_GPU> getBoxFilter_GPU(int srcType, int dstType, const Size& ksize, Point anchor = Point(-1, -1))

-    :param srcType: Input image type.
-Supports ``CV_8UC1`` and ``CV_8UC4``.
+    :param srcType: Input image type supporting ``CV_8UC1`` and ``CV_8UC4``.

     :param dstType: Output image type.
-It supports only the same as the source type.
+It supports only the same values as the source type.

     :param ksize: Kernel size.

     :param anchor: Anchor point.
 The default value ``Point(-1, -1)`` means that the anchor is at the kernel center.

-	**Note:**

-	This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.
+.. note:: This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.

-See Also: :ocv:func:`boxFilter`
+.. seealso:: :ocv:func:`boxFilter`

 .. index:: gpu::boxFilter